The Most Common UX Mistakes Site Owners Make

 3. Designing for the wrong generation

-We’re big fans of testing across demographics because your website is likely targeted at a wide range of individuals.
+We’re big fans of user testing across demographics because your website is likely targeted at a wide range of individuals.
 The baby boomer interacts with content with a far different level of assumptions and set of skills than a millennial.
 Make sure that you’re offering a good user experience for the right crowd at your site.

 4. Ignoring responsive design